njitvjk/fitr/README.md

 # Project -Fitr
 This project is a prototype built with the help of axureRP tool.HTML pages are available in this repository.
-This is a zero Code hack , the prototype is 100% complete.
+This is a zero Code hack , the prototype is 100% complete.It is also hosted as website using GitHub.
 ### Project Task
       1. Total Pages built -11
             Landing Page,Exercise Page,About Us, Contact Page, LogIn, SignUp, Favoruites, Workout Program and Update Profile.